taosdata/TDengine/docs/en/14-reference/05-taosbenchmark.md

 - **min**: The minimum value of the column/label of the data type.
 The generated value will equal or large than the minimum value.

 - **max**: The maximum value of the column/label of the data type.
-The generated value will less than the maxium value.
+The generated value will less than the maximum value.

 - **values**: The value field of the nchar/binary column/label, which will be chosen randomly from the values.